 Medders, Howell.
 "Pink Tomato Wins Arkansas State Titles."
 The Courier-Index [Marianna] 02 July 1987: 8.
 Print.

 Pressly, Anne.
 "The State's Oldest Festival: Pink Tomato Festival."
 KATV Channel 7, Little Rock, Sinclair Broadcast Group, Inc. 10 June 2006.
 29 June 2006.

 Shearer, Benjamin F. and Barbara S. State Names, Seals, Flags and Symbols: A Historical Guide Third Edition, Revised and Expanded.
 Westport, Conn: Greenwood Press, 3 Sub edition, 2001.

-Official State Fruit and Vegetable: aka: South Arkansas Vine Ripe Pink Tomato.
-The Encyclopedia of Arkansas History and Culture from the Central Arkasas Library System.
+Official State Fruit and Fruit & Vegetable: aka: South Arkansas Vine Ripe Pink Tomato.
+The Encyclopedia of Arkansas History and Culture from the Central Arkansas Library System.

-State Fruit: Complete list of official state fruit.
+State Fruits: Complete list of official state fruits.